Refinancing vs HELOC: Which is the best option for me?

 When should you refinance?

-The best time to refinance is when you're seeing market conditions that could lead to a much better deal on a home loan.
+The best time to refinance is when you're seeing market conditions that could lead to a much better deal for you.
 Interest rates matter to homeowners, and thus they're often in the news when they're very high and very low.
 If you know the interest rate you're paying on your current loan, you'll know when it's time to refinance.
 Maintain a good credit score to qualify for the best rates.

 When should you get a HELOC?

-A HELOC is a good loan if your primary goal is to make a home improvement with ongoing costs, such as an addition, kitchen remodel or installation of a new roof.
+A HELOC is a good option when rates are higher than your existing mortgage, or if your primary goal is to complete a home improvement project such as an addition, kitchen remodel, or installation of a new roof.
 If you are planning a home improvement, get quotes from contractors before getting your loan.
 Know approximately how much money you will need to borrow to get the work done, then look for the right loan.

 Budget carefully to ensure that you'll be able to afford the loan repayment terms.
 Work with your contractor to ensure that the amount you'll be borrowing, plus any other money you have on hand to spend on the home improvement, will be sufficient to get the job done.